mcandre/buttery/README.md

 # ABOUT

-The popular [GIF](https://en.wikipedia.org/wiki/GIF) format has technically supported infinitely looping animations for a long time.
-However, many GIF images do not take advantage of the full capabilities of this image format.
+The popular [GIF](https://en.wikipedia.org/wiki/GIF) format has *technically* supported animation loops for a long time.
+However, many GIF creators do not take full advantage of the capabilities of the image format. `buttery` helps to edit GIF files into smoother animation sequences.

 For example, some GIF's may consist of a single frame.
 Some GIF's may animate for a few seconds but then terminate.
-Still other GIF's may loop endlessly, but with jerky motion. `buttery` helps to edit these sequences into smoother, more pleasing animations.
+Still other GIF's may loop endlessly, but with jerky motion along the sequence. `buttery` can help resolve many of these quirks.

 # EXAMPLE